laanp/Icarus_Mods_Separated/laanp-ExtraDeployables_Readme.md

 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server
 - New craftable bench called "Extra Deployables Bench" that can be crafted at the Machining Bench.
 - Several items have variants that are accessible using the `R` key.

+## Known Bugs/Issues:
+- Even though the buildings are highly durable, Military Tent & Cabin WILL get destroyed if you chop a tree down and fall the tree on the building.
+- Building shattered debris will also not disappear! (until you log off and re-load the map)
+- Working on resolving this, but so far no luck!

 ## Installation Details